Mem03/sudoku_creator/README.md

-# sudoku_creator
+# Sudoku generator
- Attempting to create a sudoku creator
+Generates a 9x9 sudoku grid, and removes numbers to ensure a singular solution.